Lasserre-de-Prouille

 Lasserre-de-Prouille (/fr/; La Sèrra de Prolha) is a commune in the Aude department in southern France.

 Historically, the village is part of Lauragais, which is known as an area which produces woad and grenier à blé du Languedoc ("Languedoc's granary").
 The climate is typically Mediterranean.

 Geography

 The village is situated on the eastern end of a hill, culminating at Bon Majou at 305 metres above sea level.

 Hydrology

 The village is located within the Rhone Mediterranean Corsica hydrological basin.
-It is irrigated by the surrounding streams of the "Ruisseau de la Force", "Ruisseau de Rivals" and "Ruisseau de Pradel", which together form a drainage network 6km long.
+It is irrigated by the surrounding streams of the "Ruisseau de la Force", "Ruisseau de Rivals" and "Ruisseau de Pradel", which together form a drainage network 6 km long.

 Transport

 Lasserre-de-Prouille is served by the Route Départementale 623, which links Castelnaudary to the north-west and Limoux to the south-east.
-The closest train station is in the village of Bram (11.5km).
+The closest train station is in the village of Bram (11.5 km).